Whatsapp WHATSAPP

 Prince Edward Island Express Entry & Labour Impact Categories

 Candidates with an active Express Entry profile are at a distinct advantage after securing a provincial nomination.
-They get 600 additional points added up to their overall CRS score.
+They get 600 additional points summing up with their overall CRS score.
 This will effectively guarantee them an invitation to apply for permanent residency in subsequent federal draws.

 Being an employer-specific pilot, applicants must show their intent to live in the community.
 All other requirements include work experience, language proficiency, minimum education criteria, and proof of financial stability.

-Early Childhood Educator is in huge demand in Nova Scotia & Prince Edward Island.
-Applying through AIP may improve your chances of qualification.
+Early Childhood Educators are in huge demand in Nova Scotia & Prince Edward Island.
+Applying through AIP may improve your chances of qualifying.

 CRS Calculator

-For detailed analysis and maximizing your chances of qualification for Canadian immigration, contact CanApprove.
+For detailed analysis and to maximize your chances of qualification for Canadian immigration, contact CanApprove.

 • Sandy